Leaving care support

 Your Personal Adviser will:

-If you are not getting the help that you need from your Children’s Services after you have left care you should firstly explain the problem to your Personal Adviser and they should be able to make the changes that you need.
-If you are still having problems then you should make a formal complaint to Children’s Services responsible for your care.
-For more information, see Complaints to Social Services.
-You may also want to seek legal advice from a Community Care solicitor which you can find on the Law Society website.
+If you are not getting the help you need from your children’s services after you have left care, you should first explain the problem to your Personal Adviser.
+If you are still having problems, you should make a formal complaint to children’s services.